FindMySchool LogoFindMySchool

 Hermitage Academy was graded Good at its most recent inspection in March 2024.
 The school runs a clear, routine-led day, and the published figures suggest a slightly positive Progress 8 score, suggesting pupils tend to make above average progress from their starting points.

-The school’s Attainment 8 score is 48, and Progress 8 is +0.12.
-In FindMySchool’s GCSE ranking based on official data, Hermitage is ranked 1727th in England and 2nd within Chester le Street.
+The school's Attainment 8 score is 49.1, and Progress 8 is +0.12.
+In FindMySchool's GCSE academic ranking based on official data, Hermitage is ranked 2,255th in England, and it is 3rd within Chester le Street in the local secondary ranking.

 Yes.
 Hermitage offers post 16 courses and has a dedicated sixth form offer, including published information about sixth form study areas, careers guidance, and a broad course list.